pxlnstn/film-inventory-doubly-linkedlist/README.md

 # Film Inventory Management System 🎬

 A console-based Java application that manages a film inventory using a doubly linked list.
 The program allows adding, deleting, searching, and displaying films sorted by year and title.
-Data is read from and saved to a `.txt` file.
+Data is read from and saved to a .txt file.
+Efficient.

 ## 📌 Features